MyHomeMyData/E3onCAN/README.md

 * Decode raw data to physical units for many datapoints
 * Optionally send data via MQTT
 * Tested so far on external CAN bus of Vitocal 250 connected to Vitocharge VX3 and for E380
+* Processing of candumps instead of live data possible
 * Based on open3e, see https://github.com/abnoname/open3e.git

 # Requirements